By Laia Cardona, on 9 February 2021

 Yes, these things matter.
 Again you’re writing for the reader.
 Don’t be sloppy and careless with your content because Google will notice.
 With all the tools available there’s really no excuse for spelling and punctuation mistakes.
 If you want NLP to rank you as an authority on a topic, you need to write content that is grammatically correct and has correct punctuation and spelling.

 Another way to be both strategic and natural in creating your content is to build a structure and then record yourself speaking about the topic.
 You do obviously need to have some expertise on the topic to speak freely and with impact.
-This can create a very natural sounding article once transcripted.
-Here are some tips for better structure to get you started:
+This can create a very natural sounding article once transcribed.
+Here are some tips for better structure to get you started.

 - Use an inverted pyramid to convey importance.
 Where content appears on a page—top, middle, bottom—gives it meaning for NLP.